pret/pret.github.io/README.md

 ## Community pages

-PRET is not a community.
+pret is not a community.

 ## Disassembly and decompilation projects
 ### Gameboy and Gameboy Color (SM83 assembly)